Updated July 10, 2021

 City University of Seattle and Cornish Commons are closely monitoring the COVID-19 outbreak in the United States and the Seattle area.
-This is an ever-evolving situation, vaccination rates are high in Seattle and COVID-19 case counts and deaths decreasing at a hopeful pace.
-Please know that we are doing our best to keep you informed of changes as they occur, and we will work with you to best accommodate your needs.
+While this is an ever-evolving situation, vaccination rates are high in Seattle and COVID-19 case counts and deaths decreasing at a hopeful pace.
+Please know that we are doing our best to keep you informed of changes as they occur and we will work with you to best accommodate your needs.
 The health and safety of our community is, as always, our first priority.

 We are taking our guidance from the US Center for Disease Control, Washington State Department of Health, and King County Department of Public Health.

 When in public, keep 6 feet (1.8 meters) between yourself and other people.
 Wash your hands frequently (using soap and scrubbing your hands for 20 seconds before rinsing), especially upon returning home, prior to eating, and after using the bathroom.
 Cover your coughs and sneezes with a tissue or your elbow to keep germs from spreading.

 Additionally, guest and visitor sign-in will not be allowed until further notice.

 If you are feeling ill, please stay in your room and call or text the RA On-Call (not your floor RA).
 They will ask for your name, room number, and current symptoms.
 You will be contacted by a professional staff member for further instructions.

 Please call the RA On-Call to report your situation.
 The CityU Resident Director will be in contact to make sure that you have the accommodations that you need.
 If you have a cough and fever or if you have been instructed by a doctor or government agency to stay in your room, DO NOT LEAVE YOUR ROOM.

 At this time, grocery and convenience stores are operating and well stocked.
 Whole Foods and District H are great nearby grocery options.

 Based on guidance from officials at King County Public Health, the 20th floor amenities are now open!
 Please refer to and follow the signage posted on the 20th floor for hours and capacity limitations.